PabloValarezo/browserextension_oktaadmconsole/README.md

 1. Create a local folder in your computer named `OktaExtension`
 2. Add the manifest.json and index.js files into it
-3. In Chrome, go to ... -> Extensions -> Manage.
-Enable Developer Mode
+3. In Chrome, go to ... -> Extensions -> Manage Extensions
+4. Enable Developer Mode by toggling the switch
-4. Drag the OktaExtension folder to the Chrome Extensions page
+5. Drag the OktaExtension folder to the Chrome Extensions page

 ## Notes
 - Edit index.js if you'd like, then make sure to `Reload` the extension after saving your changes